seed-rs/seed/README.md

 ## Shoutouts
  - The [WASM-Bindgen](https://github.com/rustwasm/wasm-bindgen) team:
  For building the tools this project relies on
- - Alex Chrichton: For being extraodinarily helpful in the Rust / WASM community
+ - Alex Chrichton, for being extraodinarily helpful in the Rust / WASM community
  - The [Elm](https://elm-lang.org/) team: For creating and standardizing the Elm architecture
  - Denis Kolodin: for creating the inspirational [Yew framework](https://github.com/DenisKolodin/yew)
  - Utkarsh Kukreti, for through his [Draco repo](https://github.com/utkarshkukreti/draco), helping me understand how wasm-bindgen's closure system can be used to update state.
+ -Tim Robinson, for being very helpful on the [Rust Gitter](https://gitter.im/rust-lang/rust).

 ## Features to add
  - Router
  - High-level fetch API
- - Cleaner event syntax
  - Virtual DOM optimization
  - Docs/tutorial website example to replace this readme
  - High-level CSS-grid/Flexbox API ?

  ## Bugs to fix
- - Events do not patch properly
- - Other hard-to-pin patching bugs
  - Text renders above children instead of below